rubys/showcase/app/views/docs/tasks/Settings.md

 * Include pro heats? - Checking this allows you to create agenda items where pros compete against each other.

 * Match entry forms to agenda? - this is useful if you have a small pre-specified set of freestyle dances to chose from but allow a much larger set of dances for solos.

+* Enable Judge comments - in addition to scoring, some judges will want to be able to enter short text comments

 * Assign judges couples to evaluate? - this is useful if you have several judges and a large number of couples on the floor at a time.
 This doesn't limit judges to only evaluate those couples, instead it indictes which judges to focus on.